 5) Point out broken links

 A creative way to get another blogger’s attention is to find any broken or outdated links on their site and let them know.
-Because let’s face it, no serious blogger wants broken links.
+Because let’s face it, no serious writer wants broken links.

 The Chrome extension Check My Links makes finding broken links a breeze and once you’ve got a list, find working replacements (either updated URLs or content that covers a similar topic) for each one.

 Finally, drop the blogger an email letting them know you stumbled upon a few broken links and wanted to lend a hand.